Hannalysis/100DaysOfCode/README.md

  --- Day 11 ---
   2024-10-27

   Today I focused on my python course in Udemy.
-The section I'm now on is actually focused on web development so ended up being a useful test my knowledge day (and ironically, no python at all!).
+The section I'm now on is actually focused on web development so ended up being a useful test of my knowledge day (and ironically, no python at all!).

   The first project was a revisit (for me) to basic HTML (similar to the initial odin-recipes project).
 I did appreciate having a reason to add horizontal rule elements to this, as I had no yet found a reason to utilise one previously.
   I was also made aware of the 'vscode-icons' extension, which has made locating files more visually pleasing.